South Carolina Declaration of Secession: Legacy

-While later claims have been made after the war's end that the South Carolinian decision to secede was prompted by other issues such as tariffs and taxes, these issues were not mentioned at all in the declaration.
+While later claims have been made after the war's end that the South Carolinian decision to secede was prompted by other issues such as tariffs and taxes, these issues were not mentioned at all in the declaration (apart from noting how the Constitution counted slaves as three-fifth of a person when setting direct taxation rates).
 The primary focus of the declaration is the perceived violation of the Constitution by Northern states in not extraditing escaped slaves (as the U.S. Constitution required in Article IV, Section 2) and actively working to abolish slavery (which South Carolinian secessionists saw as Constitutionally guaranteed and protected).
 The main thrust of the argument was that since the U.S. Constitution, being a contract, had been violated by some parties (the Northern abolitionist states), the other parties (the Southern slave-holding states) were no longer bound by it.
 Georgia, Mississippi, and Texas offered similar declarations when they seceded, following South Carolina's example.

 The declaration does not make a simple declaration of states' rights.
 It asserts that South Carolina was a sovereign state that had delegated only particular powers to the federal government by means of the U.S. Constitution.
 It furthermore protests other states' failure to uphold their obligations under the Constitution.
 The declaration emphasizes that the Constitution explicitly requires states to deliver "person(s) held in service or labor" back to their state of origin.

 The declaration was the second of three documents to be officially issued by the South Carolina Secession Convention.
 The first was the Ordinance of Secession itself.
 The third was "The Address of the people of South Carolina, assembled in Convention, to the people of the Slaveholding States of the United States", written by Robert Barnwell Rhett, which called on other slave holding states to secede and join in forming a new nation.
 The convention resolved to print 15,000 copies of these three documents and distribute them to various parties.